graphcore/poptorch/docs/user_guide/tracing.rst

 * Source code location was not supported: most of the instructions pointed at ``torch.nn.module.py`` rather than at user code.

 To address these issues the default is now to use the `PyTorch dispatcher <http://blog.ezyang.com/2020/09/lets-talk-about-the-pytorch-dispatcher/>`_ to build the PopTorch graph ourselves.

-The dispatcher frontend is supported on most PopTorch platforms (See :py:func:`~poptorch.hasMLIRSupportOnPlatform`) but if you run into any issue you can revert back to tracing by using :py:meth:`~poptorch.options._JitOptions.traceModel`.
-The only current PopTorch platform without dispatcher support is CentOS 7.

 .. _tracing-constraints: